 Do You Need a Kiln to Glaze Pottery at Home

-There are differences when creating pottery at home rather than in a Pottery Studio.
+There are differences between creating pottery at home and in a Pottery Studio.
 The biggest difference is having access to a kiln.
 So, do You Need a Kiln to Glaze Pottery at home?

 You do need a Kiln to Glaze Pottery properly.
 However, certain glazes that do not require extreme heat may be used, making them perfect for decorating pottery at home.
 There is also an alternative to glaze that can make creating pottery at home easy.